The next level of nursing professionalism

 - Preference will be given to applicants who have completed at least one-year full-time work experience as a registered nurse.
 Experience with the specialty population is valuable.

-Full details as to admission requirements according to the UNMC College of Nursing policy can be found at: Graduate Student Admission Policies — MSN Program.
+Full details as to admission requirements according to the UNMC College of Nursing policy can be found at: Admission Policies for Master’s Degree.

 - MSN: 3.0 cumulative GPA